Konstantin Syomin

 Konstantin Viktorovich Syomin (often spelled Konstantin Semin, Константин Викторович Сёмин) is a Russian journalist, blogger and former TV presenter.

 Biography

 Early life

 Konstantin Syomin was born in 1980 in Sverdlovsk (modern Yekaterinburg).
 After graduating from the special school with in-depth study of English in 1996, he entered the Ural State University.
 While still a student, he began working on TV.
 During one of his trips to Chechnya as a reporter for Sverdlovsk Oblast TV channel (OTV), an accident occurred.
 Wanting to shoot a pit with poisonous gases, Konstantin lost consciousness.
-Lieutenant Yury Ilchenko of OMON died saving his life.
+Lieutenant Yury Ilchenko of OMON died saving Konstantin's life.

 Television host

 From November 2000 Syomin was a correspondent for the Vesti program on RTR channel (currently Russia-1).
 In 2004–07 he was the chief foreign correspondent of VGTRK in the US basing in New York City.
 In 2007–10 Syomin became one of Vesti's hosts, and he also hosted night news program Vesti Plus.

 In June 2007 he was awarded the Medal of the Order "For Merit to the Fatherland" 2nd class.
 In 2012 he graduated from the New York University.
 From April 2014 to March 2019, he was the author and host of AgitProp ("agitation and propaganda") program on Russia-24 channel, owned by VGTRK.
 On 1 April 2019, he announced the closure of AgitProp.
 The journalist complained about the management of "Russia-24", placing the episodes dedicated to the domestic policy issues early in the morning or late at night.